focustree/starkbot/README.md

 - Deploy the infra with `pnpm infra:deploy`
 - Grab your ECR repositories name and fill it in package.json and in environment variables
-- Fill the 2 missing DynamoDB variable with your tables name and config
+- Fill the 2 missing DynamoDB variables with your tables name and config
 - Run `pnpm dev` to launch the bot locally

 #### Deploy the bot on your EKS cluster